acrrdPD/CCDDPC/README.md

 └── 📂 dataset               # Dataset directory
 ```

 ## 💡 Notes

 1. Please make sure that the CUDA version, PyTorch version, and GPU driver are compatible.
 2. Please check the dataset paths and checkpoint paths before running the scripts.
 3. Large files such as datasets, checkpoints, and experimental results are recommended to be stored outside the Git repository.
 4. If you meet path-related errors, please first check whether the folder names are consistent with the paths defined in the scripts.
+5. If the Google Drive model link is inaccessible, please check whether the sharing permission is set to `Anyone with the link`.

 ## 👏 Acknowledgment

 This repository is built upon many excellent open-source projects and research works.
 We sincerely thank the authors and contributors of these projects.

 ## 📬 Contact

 For questions about the code or paper, please open an issue in this repository or contact the authors.

 ## 🎓 Citation

 If this code is helpful to your research, please cite our paper.
-The BibTeX entry will be updated after the paper is officially published.

 ```bibtex
 @ARTICLE{CCDDPC,